600apples/dafi/docs/daffi-objects.md

 `FG` in this example is execution modifier.
 You can read about execution modifiers [here](execution-modifiers.md)

 !!! warning
-    Do not use the same callback names in different processes unless you want to use `BROADCAST` execution modifier.
+    Do not use the same callback names in different processes unless you want to use `BROADCAST` or `STREAM` execution modifiers.

     For singular execution, for instance if you have `sum_two_numbers` callback registered in process `A` and in process `B` then only one of them will be triggered.
 Daffi use random strategy to execute callback by name.
 You cannot control which one